pivotal/docs-tas-adapter/environment-variables.md

 The table below defines the attributes that describe a bound service.
 The key for each service in the JSON document is the same as the value of the `label` attribute.

 > **Note** Application Service Adapter does not support managed services, so the `label` for a user-provided service instance is always `user-provided`.
 VMware recommends that apps find connection details through the user-settable `tags` field when parsing `VCAP_SERVICES`.
+Although Application Service Adapter does not support managed services, a user-provided service can be used to supply similar credentials.
+In these cases existing application code or libraries may expect the credentials to have a specific "label" value.
+To accommodate these apps, the label of a user-provided service instance can be specified by setting the `spec.serviceLabel` field on its associated `CFServiceInstance` custom resource using the `kubectl` CLI.

 | Attribute          | Description                                                                                      |
 | ------------------ | ------------------------------------------------------------------------------------------------ |